 Listing 12-9: Returning a Result from Config::new

-Our new function now returns a Result, with a Config instance in the success case and a &'static str in the error case.
+Our new function now returns a Result with a Config instance in the success case and a &'static str in the error case.
 Recall from “The Static Lifetime” section in Chapter 10 that &'static str is the type of string literals, which is our error message type for now.

+prod: confirm xref

 We’ve made two changes in the body of the new function: instead of calling panic! when the user doesn’t pass enough arguments, we now return an Err value, and we’ve wrapped the Config return value in an Ok.
 These changes make the function conform to its new type signature.